Surprising Dog Facts: Senses, Behavior, and World Records

 - The longest lived dog ever was Bluey, an Australian cattle dog.
 His lifespan was 29 years and 5 months.
 Bluey died in 1939.

-- Until 2011, the tallest dog was Giant George, a Great Dane, who was 43 inches tall (measured from paws to shoulder).
+- Until 2011, the tallest dog was Giant George, a Great Dane.
+He was 43 inches tall (measured from paws to shoulder).

 - George weighed around 245 pounds and slept alone on a queen sized bed.
-He was born on November 17th, 2005 and died on October 17th, 2013, shortly before his eighth birthday.
+He was born on November 17th, 2005, and died on October 17th, 2013, shortly before his eighth birthday.
+At the time of his death, he was living in Arizona.

 - In 2011 the Guinness tallest dog award was transferred to Zeus, also a Great Dane, who was 44 inches tall.
-Unfortunately, Zeus died in 2014 at the age of five.
+Zeus lived in Michigan.
+Unfortunately, he died in 2014 at the age of five.
 He still holds the record for the tallest dog ever.

 Some More Dog Records

-- The smallest living dog in height is Milly, a female chihuahua who was 3.8 inches tall on February 21st, 2013.
+- The smallest living dog in height is Milly (or Miracle Milly), a female chihuahua who is 3.8 inches tall.
+She lives in Puerto Rico and was born in 2011.

 - The smallest living dog in terms of length is Heaven Sent Brandy, another female chihuahua.
-She was six inches long from her nose to the tip of her tail on January 31st, 2005.
+She is six inches long from her nose to the tip of her tail.
+Brandy lives in Florida and was born in 2003.

 - The dog with the longest ears is Harbor, a black and tan coonhound.
 His left ear was 12.25 inches long and his right ear was 13.5 inches long on June 8, 2010.